☀️ Now: Clear 88°

 Peggy Naomi Harton, 1938-2025

-Peggy Naomi Harton, 87, of Sherwood, died Wednesday, Oct.
+Peggy Naomi Harton, 87, of Sherwood died Wednesday, Oct.
 29, at Baptist Medical Center in Little Rock a few long months after a cancer diagnosis she fought valiantly to overcome.

 She was born June 16, 1938, in the Rye community in Cleveland County, the youngest of seven siblings born to Mamie Ashcraft and Walter Furn McClain.
-After graduating at Woodlawn High School, she married Thomas Harton on July 26, 1957, in Warren.

 The couple made their home in Little Rock, where they raised their three boys.
 She sewed custom drapes and did other work with Sears Roebuck and Co. for years, but dedicated herself to making a great home for her family.
 After raising their children, the couple lived for 12 years in Imperial, Mo., outside St. Louis, after Thomas’ job took him there, but got back to Arkansas as quickly as possible once they retired.